Ficool

 White-hot pain flares across my crumpled nose.
 Crippling.
 Cartilage screams at something hard, smooth and unyielding…

-Yanking my hands back causes my wrists to catch, preventing their further movement.
+Yanking my hands back causes my wrists to catch.

 YOU DARE DENY ME!